-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis of the imaging professional.
+The course will include development of critical thinking skills as well as the transition from classroom to clinical environment.

 ISC 1500 FUNDAMENTALS OF IMAGING SCIENCES